sst/guide/_chapters/connect-to-api-gateway-with-iam-auth.md

 }
 ```

 We are simply following the steps to make a signed request to API Gateway here.
-We first get our temporary credentials using `getAwsCredentials` and then using the `sigV4Client` we sign our request.
+We first ensure the user is authenticated and we generate their temporary credentials using `authUser`.
+Then using the `sigV4Client` we sign our request.
 We then use the signed headers to make a HTTP `fetch` request.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Include the `sigV4Client` by adding this to the header of our file.